-The initial trust student loans were selected from a portfolio of student loans owned by Navient CFC, Blue Ridge Funding, VL Funding or one of their affiliates by employing several criteria, including requirements that each trust student loan as of the statistical cutoff date (and with respect to each additional trust student loan, as of its related subsequent cutoff date, to be specified at the time of its sale to the trust):
+The initial trust student loans were selected from a portfolio of student loans owned by Navient CFC, Blue Ridge Funding, Red Wolf Funding, VL Funding or one of their affiliates by employing several criteria, including requirements that each trust student loan as of the statistical cutoff date (and with respect to each additional trust student loan, as of its related subsequent cutoff date, to be specified at the time of its sale to the trust):

-- is a FFELP loan that is guaranteed as to at least (1) 100% with respect to trust student loans with an initial date of disbursement prior to October 1, 1993, (2) 98% with respect to trust student loans with an initial date of disbursement prior to July 1, 2006 and on or after October 1, 1993 or (3) 97% with respect to trust student loans with an initial date of disbursement on or after July 1, 2006, of its principal and interest by a guaranty agency under a guarantee agreement and the guaranty agency is, in turn, reinsured by the Department of Education in accordance with the FFELP under a guarantee agreement; - contains terms in accordance with those required by the FFELP, the guarantee agreements and other applicable requirements; - is fully disbursed; - is not more than 210 days past due; - does not have a borrower who is noted in the related records of the servicer as being currently involved in a bankruptcy proceeding; and - has special allowance payments, if any, based on the 91-day Treasury bill rate or one-month LIBOR.
+- is a FFELP loan (including consolidation loans) that is guaranteed as to at least (1) 100% with respect to trust student loans with an initial date of disbursement prior to October 1, 1993, (2) 98% with respect to trust student loans with an initial date of disbursement prior to July 1, 2006 and on or after October 1, 1993 or (3) 97% with respect to trust student loans with an initial date of disbursement on or after July 1, 2006, of its principal and interest by a guaranty agency under a guarantee agreement and the guaranty agency is, in turn, reinsured by the Department of Education in accordance with the FFELP under a guarantee agreement; - contains terms in accordance with those required by the FFELP, the guarantee agreements and other applicable requirements; - is fully disbursed; - is not more than 210 days past due; - does not have a borrower who is noted in the related records of the servicer as being currently involved in a bankruptcy proceeding; and - has special allowance payments, if any, based on the 91-day Treasury bill rate or one month LIBOR.

-Unless otherwise specified, all information with respect to the initial trust student loans is presented herein as of October 5, 2014, which is the statistical cutoff date.
+Unless otherwise specified, all information with respect to the initial trust student loans is presented herein as of April 22, 2015, which is the statistical cutoff date.

 The following tables provide a description of specified characteristics of the initial trust student loans as of the statistical cutoff date.
-The aggregate outstanding principal balance of the initial trust student loans in each of the following tables includes the principal balance due from borrowers, plus accrued interest to be capitalized of \$10,301,764 as of the statistical cutoff date.
+The aggregate outstanding principal balance of the initial trust student loans in each of the following tables includes the principal balance due from borrowers, plus accrued interest to be capitalized of \$5,566,946 as of the statistical cutoff date.
+For ease of administration, the servicer separates a consolidation loan on its system into two separate loan segments representing subsidized and unsubsidized segments of the same loan.
+The following tables reflect those loan segments, if applicable, within the total number of loans.